Developed in Denmark and hosted in Netherlands, ownership and data is kept in Europe.

 A up-party is call by adding the up-party name insight round brackets as the third path element in the URL

-If FoxIDs handles a up-party sequence resulting in a session cookie the same URL notation is used to locking the cookie to the URL.
+If FoxIDs handles a up-party sequence resulting in a session cookie the same URL notation is used to lock the cookie to the URL.

 A client (application) starting an OpenID Connect or SAML 2.0 login sequence would like to specify in which up-party the user should authenticate.

 The up-party is selected by adding the up-party name in round brackets in the URLs third path element after the down-party name